 Shubhankar was surprised to see he was paired with four-time major champion Brooks Koepka and the 2010 Champion Golfer Louis Oosthuizen for the first two rounds and committed himself to a positive effort in their elite company.

-After a some good quality golf at Lahinch and then at the Renaissance Club last week, Shubhankar wasn’t lacking in confidence.
+After some good quality golf at Lahinch and then at the Renaissance Club last week, golfer Shubhankar Sharma wasn’t lacking in confidence.
 After going bogey-free on Thursday, in a stellar one-under 70, he has reason to believe that he can build on it and contend this weekend.

 His only birdie of the day came at the par-3 13th hole, but he can take great joy from posting yet another brilliant round of golf.